amankashyap510/auth/README.md

 #OVERVIEW--
 This project is a simple example to showcase the Autherization of Client-Server through JWT tokens.
-However I have passed the the secret key to decode the token in the Hardcode wat which is avoidable, secret key have to be put in .env(safe environment file).
+However I have passed the the secret key to decode the token in the Hardcode way which is avoidable, secret key have to be put in .env(safe environment file).

 #For this project I have used the HTTP REST API.